24.10.2025

 Smart Card Use Recommendations:

-Avoid using a credit card if you cannot pay the full balance every month.
-Use a credit card only for items you can afford to pay and make sure to pay it off in full before the due date to avoid interest.
+1. Use Credit Cards Responsibly Don’t use a credit card if you can’t pay it off in full each month.
+Only use a credit card for items you can afford to pay for, then pay off the entire amount before the due date to avoid interest charges.

 FAQ